mapbox/mapbox-gl-native/platform/ios/INSTALL.md

    [sudo] gem install jazzy
    ```

 1. Run `make ipackage`.
-The packaging script will produce the statically-linked `libMapbox.a`, `Mapbox.bundle` for resources, a `Headers` folder, and a `Docs` folder with HTML API documentation.
+The packaging script will produce a `build/ios/pkg/` folder containing:
+  - a `dynamic` folder containing a dynamically-linked fat framework
+  - a `static` folder containing a statically-linked framework
+  - a `documentation` folder with HTML API documentation
+  - an example `Settings.bundle` for providing the required Mapbox Metrics opt-out setting

 ### Install